Boston Camera Club: Exhibitions

-Joint Exhibitions of Photography, 1887–1894

 Concurrently, Joint Exhibitions of Photography were held, sponsored by the Boston Camera Club, Photographic Society of Philadelphia, and Society of Amateur Photographers of New York, with the venue rotating annually among the three cities.
-There were seven exhibitions, in 1887–1889 and 1891–1894.
-At first the three clubs shared in the preparation for each show.
+There were seven exhibitions, in 1887-1889 and 1891-1894.
+At first, the three clubs shared in the preparation for each show.
 In the first Joint Exhibition, held in New York City in 1887, Joseph P. Loud and Horace A. Latimer received the Boston club's only diplomas.
-In the third exhibition in Philadelphia in 1889, Boston was represented by Wilfred A. French, Horace Latimer, and William Garrison Reed.
+In the third exhibition in Philadelphia in 1889, Boston was represented by Wilfred A. French, Latimer, and William Garrison Reed.
 Starting with the fourth exhibition in New York City in 1891, collaborative preparation ended and each club individually ran the exhibition in the city in which it was held.
 That year Latimer exhibited the most prints from the Boston club.
-The fifth Joint Exhibition, held at the Boston Art Club in 1892, was a large show of over 600 objects including 18 prints by Alfred Stieglitz, future founder of the Photo-Secession, and 45 prints by Boston Camera Club member and high-speed photography pioneer Francis Blake, Jr., the first public showing of his work.
+The fifth Joint Exhibition, held at the Boston Art Club in 1892, was a large show of over 600 objects, including 18 prints by Alfred Stieglitz, and 45 prints by the Boston club's Francis Blake Jr., the first public showing of his work.
 Of the sixth exhibition in Philadelphia in 1893, Stieglitz called it "without doubt, the finest exhibition of photographs ever held in the United States, and probably was but once excelled in any country."

-First salon series

-The Boston Camera Club has had two series of photographic salons, or competitive exhibitions.
-The first series was held in the first decade of the 20th century, probably for only a few years.
-Presently only the second salon, held in 1906, has been identified.